signalfx/splunk-otel-android/README.md

 - To record a custom Error or Exception, SplunkRum exposes an `addRumException(Throwable)` method, and one that also accepts a set of `Attributes`.
 These exceptions will appear as errors in the RUM UI, and error metrics will be recorded for them.
+- If you need to update the set of "global attributes" that were initially configured, you can do that via one of two methods on the SplunkRum instance:  `setGlobalAttribute(AttributeKey)` or `updateGlobalAttributes(Consumer<AttributesBuilder> attributesUpdater)`.
+The former will add or update a single attribute, and the latter allows bulk updating of the attributes.

 ## Sample Application